MaxLap/activerecord_where_assoc/README.md

 ## Development state

-This gem is feature complete and production ready.
+This gem is feature complete and production ready.<br>
 Other than rare tweaks as new versions of Rails and Ruby are released, there shouldn't be much activity on this repository.

 ## Documentation